heo001997/notion-to-markdown/README.md

 # Notion To Markdown

 Website: https://notion-to-markdown.bamidev.com/

-How to use (Workshop): https://notion-to-md.bamidev.com
+Workshop how to use: https://notion-to-md.bamidev.com

 This is a free tool to convert YOUR Notion pages to Markdown.